Debs Consolidated School

 Debs Consolidated School, also called District School No. 132, is a historic rural schoolhouse in Debs, Beltrami County, Minnesota United States.
-Classes were held in the building from 1916 to 1940.
+The school held classes for both upper and lower grades until the 1940s.
+The upper grade students were then transported to a high school in nearby Bemidji, Minnesota.
+The school continued to hold classes for lower grades until 1970.
+It was then purchased by a private individual and remodeled into a summer home.
 Its nomination to the National Register of Historic Places noted its unusual wooden Neoclassical façade.